rinshankaihou/refinedc/README.md

 opam install --deps-only refinedc refinedc-rcgen
 ```

-**Note:** You can use `make update-deps` to install the right version of the
+**Note:** You can use `opam update && make update-deps && make clean`
+to install the right version of the dependencies if the requirements
-dependencies if the requirements have changed.
-This should typically done if
+have changed.
+This should typically done if the version of Iris on
-the version of Iris on which RefinedC relies has been updated.
+which RefinedC relies has been updated.

 ### Building